 DAP: Delivered at Place (named place of destination).

-DAP is defined as “delivered at place” (named place of destination) and means that the seller has delivered the goods when they are made available to the buyer at the named place of destination.
-At the point of destination, risk passes to the buyer, who is responsible for arranging unloading.
+DAP is defined as “Delivered At Place” (named place of destination) and means that the seller has delivered the goods when they are made available to the buyer at the named place of destination.
+At the point of destination, the risk passes to the buyer, who is responsible for arranging the shipment unloading.

-Packaging and loading the shipment to the named place as well as the journey and safe arrival are the responsibility of the seller in terms of risk, liability and cost, but when the goods arrive in the destination country, import duties and customs clearance costs are paid by the buyer.
-However, delay or demurrage charges remain the responsibility of the seller.
+Packaging and loading the shipment to the named place as well as the journey and safe arrival are the responsibility of the seller in terms of risk, liability, and cost.
+When the goods arrive in the destination country, import duties and customs clearance costs are paid by the buyer.
+Yet, the delays or demurrages charges remain the responsibility of the seller.

 DDP: Delivered Duty Paid (named place of destination).

 The seller is responsible for delivering the goods to a named place in the buyer’s destination country, including all of the costs, such as customs and taxes as well as shipping.
 No risk or liability passes to the buyer until the goods are safely delivered at the named place of destination.

 Using Incoterms helps to standardize contracts and determine the assumed responsibility for the risk, liability, and cost of every handover point in a freight shipment journey between trading partners based in different countries.
 This will help you to avoid being caught unawares with an unexpected cost, or with your shipment waiting on a dock somewhere for you to move it, with no idea that the other party wasn’t taking care of that for you!

 They help to avoid problems between partners who speak different languages, and make sure that both partners understand and agree on what their role is in the shipment, which is important if you’re dealing with someone who does not speak your language-or even someone who does, but who lives in a country with different regulations and standard operating procedures.
 After all, anyone who has ever vacationed abroad will know only too well that many things are done differently elsewhere, and that misunderstandings are easy.